jason0x43/hacs-hubitat/README.md

 ### Adding new devices

-After adding new devices to the Maker API instance in Hubitat, **you will not be able to control them through Home Assistant until the you reload the device list in the integration.** There are two ways to reload the device list:
+After adding new devices to the Maker API instance in Hubitat, **reload the integration before expecting the devices to be controllable from Home Assistant**.
+You can reload the device list by either:

-1. Restart Home Assistant
+1. Restarting Home Assistant, or
-2. Open the Hubitat integration settings in Home Assistant and go through the config flow.
-During this process the integration will reload the device list from Hubitat.
+2. Opening the Hubitat integration options and completing the configuration flow.
+The integration reloads the device list during this process.

-Once the integration has loaded the new device list, any new devices added to the Maker API instance should show up in Home Assistant.
+Once the integration has loaded the new device list, devices added to the Maker API instance should show up in Home Assistant.

+If a switch or light was classified incorrectly, the same options flow provides **Switches → Lights** and **Lights → Switches** override steps.
+The overrides are useful for devices whose Maker API capabilities do not distinguish their intended use.

 ### Removing devices